hana9235/ten-k/README.md

     - 1's are worth 100 each, 5's are worth 50 each.

   Special cases:
   - Three 1's are worth 1000 points.
-Four are worth 2000 points.
+Four are worth 2000 points, and so on.
-  - # Three-pair and 1-6 Straight have yet to be implemented.
+  - Three pairs (i.e., 1 1 3 3 6 6) are worth 1500 points.
+  - A 1-6 straight is worth 1500 points